 When having a breast reconstructed with an implant, the process can begin immediately, but will take up to six months to complete.
 The first phase is implanting an expander, a device that is like an implant but that will eventually be replaced (though there are expanders that can also act as implants, eliminating the need to have the expander removed).
 The expander’s role is to slowly create space in the chest wall for the implant.
 A saline solution is inserted into the expander and more is added over the next few months.

-The second Breast Reconstruction method is the Autologous Reconstruction.
+The second breast reconstruction method is the autologous reconstruction (tissue grafts).
 This method uses skin, muscle and tissue from the back, belly or thigh region to rebuild the breast.
-This procedure doesn't work well with thin patients because they may not have enough tissue in these regions to "donate."
-However, for women who are physically able, Autologous Reconstruction gives them natural feeling breasts and they do not run the risk of implant leaking or complications.
+This procedure doesn’t work well with thin patients because they may not have enough tissue in these regions to “donate.”
+However, for women who are physically able, autologous reconstruction gives them natural feeling breasts and they do not run the risk of complications from implants.

-A sub-type of the Autologous Reconstruction is the TRAM Flap procedure.
+A sub-type of the autologous reconstruction is the TRAM flap procedure.
 The name TRAM comes from Transverse Rectus Abdominus Muscle, the muscle that makes up the lower part of the abdomen.
-There are many benefits of the TRAM Flap method.
-One, for women who have a "belly," the TRAM flap works as both Breast Reconstruction as well as a Tummy tuck.
-Second, the skin, muscle and tissues can often remain "connected" to blood supply, minimizing complications that come from separating tissue entirely from the body and then reattaching.
-The skin and tissue of the belly can easily mimic the "feel" of a real breast, but the woman will not have the same physical sensation she had before the mastectomy.
+There are many benefits of the TRAM flap method.
+One, for women who have a “belly,” the TRAM flap works as both breast reconstruction as well as a tummy tuck procedure.
+Second, the skin, muscle and tissues can often remain “connected” to blood supply, minimizing complications that come from separating tissue entirely from the body and then reattaching.
+The skin and tissue of the belly can easily mimic the “feel” of a real breast, but the woman will not have the same physical sensation she had before the mastectomy.

-A drawback from the TRAM Flap procedure is for women who only had one breast removed and years later need to have the other breast removed as well.
-The TRAM Flap reconstruction will not be available for the second reconstruction.
-However, for women who have a double mastectomy, a single TRAM Flap operation can work for recreating both breasts.
+A drawback from the TRAM flap procedure is for women who only had one breast removed and years later need to have the other breast removed as well.
+The TRAM flap reconstruction will not be available for a second reconstruction.
+However, for women who have a double mastectomy, a single TRAM flap operation can work for recreating both breasts.